shiveshsingh98/Scenario-Based-Triggers/src/Triggers/README.md

 23. **Opportunity Stage → Auto Update Fields**
 	- When an Opportunity's Stage is updated to "Closed Won", the system should automatically set the Close Date to the current date and update the Type field to "New Customer".

 24. **Contact – Populate Other Phone from Account**
 	- When a Contact is inserted or updated, if the related Account has a Phone number, populate the Contact’s Other Phone field with the Account Phone.

+24. **Account Duplicate Restriction**

+	- If a user tries to create an Account with a Name that already exists, block the creation and show an error message.